prateektrisect/M_UNITS/M1/T9/Readme.md

 ## Problem Statement
-Given a and b as input, print the follow pattern
+Given a and b as input, print the following pattern

 **Sample Test Case**
 ```